 The Hathor Chapel has attracted much attention from visitors over the centuries.
 Its combination of Pharaonic, Graeco-Roman and Meroitic architectural features emphasises the chapel's function as a bridge between Africa and the Mediterranean.
-The building date has been much discussed in the past, sometimes being dated as late as the 3rd century AD; however, excavation has shown that it must have been built very near the time of the Lion Temple (c.
+The building date has been much discussed in the past, sometimes being dated as late as the 3rd century AD; however, excavation has shown that it must have been built very near the time of the Lion Temple (a.
 AD 50) and must be considered as part of the assemblage of the Lion Temple with the offering place (360, see above).
 The earlier date of the Hathor Chapel is supported by a cursive Meroitic inscription inside the chapel on the north wall which according to palaeographic evidence (Rilly 2011, 197) is to be dated to the 1st century AD.

 The area around the Hathor Chapel up to the pylon of the Lion Temple was cleared of rubble and collapsed stone (Plate 21).
 Around the "kiosk" many flagstones laid out in an irregular fashion were found in secondary position and removed.
 Possibly these were laid out in order to access the chapel during times of rain or mud probably in the 20th century.
 North of the building settlement remains were found which were not excavated further.
 In 2003 the first sondage was dug in the so-called "Roman kiosk" as plans for the restoration of this important building were being made.
 During the process the area around the chapel was lowered c.
 1m.
 Hereby it became evident that the chapel is about 750mm higher than hitherto visible, which changes the proportions of the building dramatically (Plate 22).
-Inside the "kiosk" a block decorated with the face of the goddess Hathor (Plate 23) had fallen from the inside of the western entrance (a second parallel piece was also found) and suggests a new interpretation as to the function of this building, which has been renamed the Hathor Chapel.
-Interestingly it was found that large architectural blocks which had fallen in antiquity had already been gathered on the original ground surface to the north and south of the building at that time.
-Various additional architectural elements such as an arcuate lintel and an Ionic capital belonging to the eastern entrance were discovered but only parts of the finds could be re-installed during the restoration.
-In the area surrounding the Hathor Chapel various small finds, such as the lion head of a gargoyle carved in sandstone, iron nails and other metal objects were found.
+Inside the "kiosk" a block decorated with the face of the goddess Hathor (Plate 23) had fallen from the inside of the western entrance (a second parallel piece was also found) and suggests a new